USDA-FSA/fsa-design-system/guides/accessibility/headings.md

 layout: guide
 parent: "Accessibility"
 title: "Headings"
 intro: "When laying out a page, headings provide a semantic way to layout sections of content.
-Heading elements are used by users of <abbr title="Assistive Technology">AT</abbr> to navigate a page quickly and to understand the structure of a page. "
+Heading elements are used by users of Assistive Technology (AT) to navigate a page quickly and to understand the structure of a page. "
 ---

-When using headings, it is best practice to reserve `<h1>` for the most important header text on the page, with subsequent headings, `h1-h6` identifying a clear hierarchy.
+When using headings, it is best practice to reserve `<h1>` for the most important header text on the page, with subsequent headings, `h1-h6`, identifying a clear hierarchy.
 For example:

 ```html
 <h1>Page Title</h1>